 - Coursework is completed during and after your time in central London

 - Learn alongside other students from many different backgrounds

 - Credit will count towards your Geography or Tourism Studies major or minor, or as an elective credit

 - On the scheduled free days, some students go to Paris (by Eurostar train, 2hrs 16 mins, approx. $280 CDN return)

-All prices are approximate at this early date.
+All prices are approximate.
 We are currently advising students to budget approximately:

 - Full-credit tuition